docker/compose/CONTRIBUTING.md

 1. All code should be formatted with `gofmt -s`.
 2. All code should pass the default levels of [`golint`](https://github.com/golang/lint).
-3. All codes should follow the guidelines covered in [Effective Go](http://golang.org/doc/effective_go.html) and [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
+3. All code should follow the guidelines covered in [Effective Go](http://golang.org/doc/effective_go.html) and [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
-4. Comment on the code.
+4. Include code comments.
 Tell us the why, the history and the context.
 5. Document _all_ declarations and methods, even private ones.
 Declare expectations, caveats and anything else that may be important.
 If a type gets exported, having the comments already there will ensure it's ready.